Twin Perspectives

 Passing through the Park’s Bird Sanctuary and up its winding tracks, we eventually reached a peak and were afforded unbelievable views across the city.

 Our tour ended at the famous Griffith Observatory.
 As crowds began to gather, we watched as lights flickered on in skyscrapers and apartments; neon signs also springing to life.
-It was undoubtedly one of the most beautiful views I’ve ever witnessed and the most perfect way to end a day trip to LA.
+It was undoubtedly one of the most beautiful views I’ve ever witnessed and a hike here is definitely one of the best and unmissable things to do in LA.

 The Hollywood Hills Hike costs $28 per person and lasts approximately 3 hours.